Statistics – the basics

 Note: if you have a button just before the end of the video that directs viewers to a different video or website, the play rate will be lower (because they didn’t saw the very last part of the video).
 Under ‘Interactions’ you can see how many people clicked on this button and therefore know how many saw the video till the end.

 You can choose which graph type you want.
-The default option is the number of views per month.
+The default option is the number of views per day, week or month.
 Besides that, you can choose for all views added together (cumulative) or the average viewers per month (average).

 Here you can see how people answered your questions.
 When you click on the icon below ‘Actions’, you’ll see which specific answered the viewers gave.
 With the allowed viewers feature you’re able to see these statistics per person.